project-chip/zap/docs/template-tutorial.md

 Apart from stock handlebars functionality, zap provides a series of [handlebar helpers](https://handlebarsjs.com/guide/block-helpers.html) which make creation of ZCL specific templates easier.

+Templates are typically named `*.zapt`, but that's a convention only, the files can be named anything.
+They should be listed in a `gen-template.json` file, as described in [SDK integration document](sdk-integration.md).

+This document does not deal with the `gen-template.json` file itself, but only with the structure and format of individual `*.zapt` templates.

 ## Simple example

 ```